wvangansbeke/Unsupervised-Semantic-Segmentation/saliency/README.md

 ## Option 2: Unsupervised saliency

-When using unsupervised saliency, we need to go with a slightly more complex method to get robust results.
+We go with a slightly more complex approach when using unsupervised saliency.
+The strategy consists of two steps.
-We adopt a two-step approach.
-In the first step, we use an existing unsupervised model to compute saliency masks on a publicly available saliency dataset.
+In the first step, we use an unsupervised model to compute saliency masks on a publicly available saliency dataset.
 We use the [DeepUSPS](https://github.com/sally20921/DeepUSPS) model.
 Note that the saliency datasets are more simpler in nature compared to segmentation datasets.
-This allows to get high-quality masks, even with an unsupervised model.
+This allows to get high-quality masks even with an unsupervised model.
 In the second step, we use the obtained masks as pseudo ground-truth to train the BASNet model.
 The BASNet model is then used to compute saliency masks on the target dataset.
 We empirically found that this gave better results, compared to directly using the unsupervised model.